yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200530_apimgr_relnotes.md

 |RDAPI-16486|Changes in the mapper always require a reload in the Execute Data Maps filter and once reloaded then providing values for the required parameters must be repeated|
 |RDAPI-15981|Scopes fields for API Key remain visible even if Application Scopes are disabled|
 |RDAPI-11143|Discrepancy with API retirements dates|

+### Policy Studio help documentation

+This update includes changes to the Policy Studio documentation, but the version of the documentation (Eclipse Help) shipped with Policy Studio is out of sync with the online documentation and does not include these changes.

+We are working to rectify this issue in a future update.
+In the meantime, you can find the up to date documentation online at [Develop in Policy Studio](/docs/apim_policydev/).

 ## Update a classic (non-container) deployment